Leyrer-PNP/domino-c-api-samples/samples/advsrvr/billing/readme.txt

 3. Exit the server if it is running.

-4. Take a backup of the existing "nbilling" and copy the CAPI "billing" OR "billses" executable in domino program directory.
+4. Take a backup of the existing "nbilling" and copy the CAPI "billing" OR "billsession" executable in domino program directory.

 5. Start the server software, and wait until all the server tasks have started (about 30 seconds).